NickGatti/X3D-HTML-GENERATOR/README.md

 ### Documentation

 #### At the head:
-I use Lato as a nice readable text and viewport
+I use Lato as a nice readable text and viewport.
 ```html
 <link href="https://fonts.googleapis.com/css?family=Lato" rel="stylesheet">
 <meta name='viewport' content='width=device-width, initial-scale=1.0'>
 ```

 #### At the top of the body:
-HTML Containing the Inline X3D must be a copy of this code (examples in the git) The url in the inline for the X3D file must point to the relative location pertaining to the content included in the HTML
+HTML Containing the Inline X3D must be a copy of this code (examples in the git).

+The url in the inline for the X3D file must point to the relative location pertaining to the content included in the HTML.

 ```html
 <div id='wrapper'>